Libensemble/libensemble/docs/data_structures/libE_specs.rst

         'save_every_k_gens' [int] :
             Save history array to file after every k generated points.
         'sim_dir' [str] :
-            Name of simulation directory which will be copied for each worker 'clean_jobs' [bool] :
+            Name of simulation directory which will be copied for each sim calc 'do_worker_dir' [bool] :
+            Instead of copying sim dir for each calc, create a copy for each worker.
+        'clean_jobs' [bool] :
             Clean up sim_dirs after libEnsemble completes.
 Default: False 'sim_dir_prefix' [str] :